SonyaJane/mobility-mapper-frontend/README.md

 This repository is the frontend of Mobility Mapper.

-Sends a POST request to the GraphHopper API with inputs in JSON format.
+Sends a POST request to the OpenRouteService API with inputs in JSON format.
 Gets a route with details...

 ## Pages